Learning Is Non-Linear. Why Shouldn’t Curriculum Be?

 But let me give an example from my own experience.
 I’ve been messing around with conducting learning experiences by leading with a complex issue that encapsulates pretty well all the objectives.
 In a longer program or course one could split this into many complex issues.
 The learner than has to find the way to solving the issue using the provided resources.
 The teacher is the facilitator.
 I’ve been able to expand this idea in workplace training programs to having the participants define the issues first and then finding what is required to solve them.

 Yes, that’s right!
-Go into problems, issues and the complex before acquiring any initial pre knowledge or skill.
+Go into problems, issues, and the complex before acquiring any initial pre-knowledge or skill.
 Forget linear.
-Think again of how we learn in situ.
-It is demand based and we then use our smart phone, tablet, computer, a library, or some wise sage to find the answer to the questions in our mind.
+Think again of how we learn in situation.
+It is demand-based and we then use our smartphone, tablet, computer, a library, or some wise sage to find the answer to the questions in our mind.
 It is usually in response to a problem we need to solve.
 If we know how to learn then we have all the tools we need.